Easy Apple Slaw

 - 1 cup baby spinach, chopped

-- Prepare the dressing by adding all ingredients (tahini, apple cider vinegar, oil, nutritional yeast, salt, pepper and water) into a small bowl and mixing until smooth.
+- Prepare the dressing by adding all ingredients (tahini, apple cider vinegar, oil, nutritional yeast, salt, pepper and water) into a small bowl.

 - Toss the cabbage, apple, quinoa, spinach, sunflower seeds and raisins in a large bowl.